nim-works/nimskull/.github/contributing.rst

 Original collection of tests in the test suite contained a lot of files that did not conform to the requirements listed above, and should eventually be fixed.
-List of known issues that should be fixed includes, but not limited to:
+A list of known issues that should be fixed includes, but not limited to:

 - Check if test name makes sense - `t123123_b.nim` does not make sense,